uikit/uikit-site/docs/pages/javascript-utilities.md

 <a href="#" id="example" title="example"></a>
 ```

-**Note** If the attribute doesn't already exist, it gets created simultaneously.
+**Note** If the attribute does not already exist, it gets created simultaneously.

 ***